 One should also bear in mind that God antecedently wills all to be saved and to attain to His kingdom.
 For He did not form us to be chastised, but, because He is good, that we might share in His goodness.
 Yet, because He is just, He does wish to punish sinners.
 So, the first is called antecedent will and approval, and it has Him as its cause; the second is called consequent will and permission, and it has ourselves as its cause.
 This last is twofold: that which is by dispensation and for our instruction and salvation, and that which is abandonment to absolute chastisement.
 (On the Orthodox Faith II.29)

 The choice of the word “abandonment” indicates John’s reluctance to ascribe responsibility for eternal damnation to the good Creator.
 God did not intend hell when he created the cosmos (antecedent will); but he appropriately, rightly, necessarily abandons to perdition those who have proven themselves irredeemable (consequent will).
 “He does wish to punish sinners.”
 John does not explicitly qualify God’s absolute abandonment as retributive, but he does describe it as a just act.
 The lost deserve their fate—this is the critical point.
-God hands them over to the damnation of Judas.
+God hands them over to their self-chosen fate.
 He permits them to suffer the consequences of their impenitence (note the similarity to the choice model).
 Whereas Bonaventure prefers the active voice, John prefers the passive, but when speaking of God’s eschatological acts, this is a difference without a difference.
 In the final judgment whatever happens, God wills (with the proviso that God does not will evil); whatever God wills, God intends.
 There are no accidents or unintended side-effects.
 The divine will is perfectly executed, perfectly accomplished.
 If God abandons the damned to the intrinsic consequences of their sinful lives, thereby confirming their freely chosen rebellion, then that is his act of retribution.
 If God returns in glory, knowing that his presence necessarily entails the eternal torture of the degenerate, then that is his purposed punishment.